zeruniverse/Password-Manager/README.md

 ![Environment](https://img.shields.io/badge/MySQL-required-ff69b4.svg)
 **'master' branch is a dev-branch, please download stable version from [Release](https://github.com/zeruniverse/Password-Manager/releases) in order to use.**

+Benjamin has started the [PwChromeExtension](https://github.com/BenjaminHae/PwChromeExtension) project, which provides a Chrome and Firefox extension for this Password-Manager.
+The project is currently **under active development**.

 ##Version
 v9.10
 Supports are available [here](https://github.com/zeruniverse/Password-Manager/issues) for versions greater than v9.0